webplatform/docs/tutorials/using_cors/index.md

 If the request has a body, it can be specified as an argument to <code>send()</code>.

-And thats it!
+And that's it!
 Assuming the server is properly configured to respond to CORS requests, your <code>onload</code> handler will fire with the response, just like the standard same-domain XHR you are so familiar with.

 ===End-to-End Example===